About Gauge 3

-The Gauge ‘3’ Society began on the 28th of April 1990 has now been in existence for more than 25 years.
+The Gauge ‘3’ Society began on the 28th of April 1990 has now been in existence for 30 years in April 2020.

 The organisation's aims are to encourage interest and participation in building and running scenic gauge ‘3’ model railways, while encouraging friendly co-operation within the membership by means of informal meetings and get-togethers.